 Vitamin C holds the health-benefiting properties.
-Boosts immunity by resisting infectious agents and scavenging pro-inflammatory radicals produced by chronic illness.
+It boosts immunity by resisting infectious agents and scavenging pro-inflammatory radicals produced by chronic illness.

-It is a vital nutrient for collagen synthesis which is essential for wound healing.
-Collagen is a structural protein that maintains the integrity of blood vessels, skin, organs, and bones.
+Vitamin C is a vital nutrient for collagen synthesis.
+Collagen is a structural protein that is essential for wound healing and maintains the integrity of blood vessels, skin, organs, and bones.

 Cayenne peppers can add flavor and color to dishes while providing a variety of nutrients to promote health.